PRO2022-Heig/heigvd-pro-01/documentation/project management/cahier_des_charges.md

 More on this subject can be found in the [Specification / Global vision](#global-vision) section.

 ## Objectives
-The market for food&eating realted websites is already well taken by major actors in our initial geographical permiter (French-speaking part of Switzerland): Marmiton, Betty Bossy, a simple Google search, a whatsapp group.
+The market for food&eating realted websites is already well taken by major actors in our initial geographical permiter (French-speaking part of Switzerland): Marmiton, Betty Bossy, a simple Google search, everlasting discussion on whatsapp groups.
 If we want to be competitive, we have two choices
 * Take on a specific competitor and be better than them
-* Create a set of features that allows the user to do a bit of each competitor in our product.
+* Gather features of each competitor to have the best of all worlds in our product.
+* Provide something they don't

-We are aiming at the second option.
+We are aiming at the second and third options.
 We want to replace endless Google searches for a meal idea, endless Whatsapp discussions on what to eat at the family gathering.
 With a recipe engine based on one or multiple user's "food profile", a meal idea can be found easily, directly linked to a recipe on our platform.

-In conclusion, we will not outperform our competitors that are very good on a specific subject by being better at it than them, but by having a bit of each feature of our different competitors and allowing a user to remain on our platform for every part of the eating-planning process.
+In conclusion, we will not outperform our competitors by being better than them, but by having a bit of each feature of our different competitors and allowing a user to remain on our platform for every part of the eating-planning process, which other services don't provide.

 ## Detailed uses cases
 ### 1. Allergy concerns in meal choices (required)